houmain/keymapper/README.md

 ### Context awareness

 In order to map an input expression to different output expressions, depending on the focused window, it first needs to be mapped to an abstract command.
-The command name can be chosen arbitrarily but must not be a key name:
+The command name can be chosen arbitrarily but must not be a key name.
+The configuration is case sensitive and all key names start with a capital letter, so it is advisable to begin command names with a lowercase letter:

 ```bash
 Control{B} >> build